 Every woman has had that moment where she’s looked in her wardrobe and felt she has nothing to wear!
 When this happens, the first instinct might be to grab the credit card and get shopping, but with a few genius tips and tricks, you can practically have a new wardrobe without spending a cent!

 Make the clothing work for you – not the other way around!
-If some of your garments are too tight or loose, change it up a bit and repurpose their use.
+If some of your garments are too tight or loose, change them up a bit and repurpose their use.
 Margaret sees it as “Having a different relationship with the individual pieces.”

 It’s about changing it to something that is useful to you instead of gathering dust and regret at the back of your closet.
-For example, if you have a blouse that no longer fits, Jodie suggests you can use it as a light jacket instead, perhaps wear it with a singlet top or t-shirt underneath.
+For example, if you have a blouse that no longer fits, you can use it as a light jacket instead, perhaps wear it with a singlet top or t-shirt underneath.

 It is so ingrained to use certain types of clothing for specific times of the year that we don’t often think to throw out the rulebook.
 When it comes to fashion for older women, we have to remember there aren’t as many rules anymore for what is right and wrong for clothes.